Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 That is really funny, I'm actually more likely to stop at Burger king then McD now.

-I have a better idea (Score:4, Insightful)
+I have a better idea (Score:5, Insightful)

 Don't use these 'personal assistants' in the first place.
 They're pernicious spyware.

-Now I'm reading drivel that labels a perfectly normal English sentence to be an "injection" attack?

-It's not even an attack!
-It's using the device exactly as intended!
-An attack would be if it somehow overrode security and ordered you dinner.

-Google Should Hit Burger King Where it Counts (Score:2)
+Google Should Hit Burger King Where it Counts (Score:2, Offtopic)

 To make sure the world knows that this kind of behavior won't be tolerated, Google should do something that will annoy the board of directors of Burger King's parent company.
 Here's some pseudo code for a response from Google Home to the Burger King ad: